 You see, not all breadmakers are created equal.
 Some bread makers cost a lot more than others, and each appliance has a series of functions, programs, and settings that are programmed slightly differently.
 Besides, your breadmaker may come with custom-made recipes that are made specifically for that particular appliance.

 Suppose you have always made bread by hand, or you’ve had a different breadmaker before.
-In that case, you probably need to make few adjustments to the recipe.
+In that case, you probably need to make a few adjustments to the recipe.

 So, if you’re wondering why your bread came out shaped like a mushroom or the reasons behind an unrisen loaf, look no further.